hacs/documentation/documentation/publish/start.md

 ## Templates

-You can use Jijna2 templates to control what and how the info is displayed.
+You can use Jinja2 templates to control what and how the info is displayed.
-In addition to the default templates of Jijna these are added:
+In addition to the default templates of Jinja these are added:

 Template value | Description
 -- | --